But such thinking is hard to find. No matter the extent

 During the

-last decades of his life, Hoyle argued that biology cannot be native
+last decades of his life, Hoyle presented the case in a number of books and articles that biology cannot be native

-to Earth, but must be of extraterrestrial origin.
+to Earth, but must have arrived from space.
 Hoyle did not originate

 long history.
 But, with new research data in hand, Hoyle waved the

-dust off the old idea and, in collaboration with astrochemist Chandra
+dust off this old idea and, in collaboration with astrochemist Chandra

 Wickramasinghe, labored to bring it to public attention.
 Wickramasinghe